Newmarket, New Zealand: European settlement

-Thriving suburb

 The main road of Newmarket is called Broadway.
 Originally Manukau Road, it was renamed Broadway in late 1912 by the Newmarket Borough Council to reflect the fact that it was no longer a muddy, dusty slushy street.
 The Broadway Cinema opened in 1911 as the Adelphi Theatre and changed its name in early 1915.
 The picture hall was a brick and corrugated iron shed linked by a passage to a retail block on Broadway.
 The cinema lasted until late 1925.
-Like its New York namesake, Newmarket's Broadway developed a rather bright 'Moderne' flashy image in the 1930s & 1940s and by the 1960s had the biggest collection of neon signs in the country.
+Like its New York namesake, Newmarket's Broadway developed a rather bright 'Moderne' flashy image in the 1930s and 1940s and by the 1960s had the biggest collection of neon signs in the country.

-The Olympic Swimming Pool was constructed in 1939 to the designs of the borough engineer N. F. Alcock.
+The Newmarket Olympic Pool was constructed in 1939 to the designs of the borough engineer N. F. Alcock.
 This Art deco building was opened by the Minister of Internal Affairs, the Hon William Parry in 1940.
 As well as being the borough's only public amenity the Olympic sized swimming pool was a great asset for the whole of Auckland.
 Over the years it has been well used and facilitated the hosting of many sporting events by Auckland including the Empire Games in 1950.
 Recently the pool's streamline art deco form was considerably changed when a cinema complex was built over the pool, which was previously open to the sky.
 To the north of the Olympic Swimming Pools is the Olympic Park War Memorial.

 Located to the south of the Olympic Pools is Lumsden Green.
 The Green occupies a triangle of land at the intersection of Parnell Road, Broadway and Khyber Pass which had been put aside as a reserve in 1878.
 The park is ornamented by a modernist fountain, a 19th-century cannon and a stainless steel sculpture by Marte Szirmay installed in 1969 to mark the centenary of the Newmarket Highway district.
-The park is named in honour of David Lumsden, the last Mayor of Newmarket before amalgamation with Auckland City in 1989.
+The park is named in honour of David Lumsden, the last mayor of Newmarket before amalgamation with Auckland City in 1989.

 For much of the 20th century, most road traffic leaving or entering Auckland passed through Newmarket.
 Leading off Broadway is the beginning of Remuera Road which is the way to the eastern suburbs while further south Broadway splits into Great South Road and the secondary southern route, Manukau Road.
 The constant flow of traffic only added to Newmarket's fast, modern image and helped a great deal with its prosperity.
 Around 1966, between 25,000-30,000 cars used the street per day.